 Protecting consumers in rapidly evolving markets.
 Consumer markets are changing fast.
 The low carbon transition and increase in big data will create huge challenges and opportunities to change and improve the way that markets serve consumers.
 Regulatory protections need to evolve to reflect this.
 We will develop and use compelling evidence on both technology and market design to positively shape the consumer landscape of the future.

 We’re looking forward to an open conversation about these priorities.
 Please tell us what you think - through a formal response or through the discussions we hope to have during the consultation period.

-This work plan describes the activities we will carry out to represent consumers in 2021/22.
-The plan is being published in draft as part of a 4 week consultation ending on 12 February 2021.
+This work plan describes the activities we will carry out to represent consumers in 2020/21.
+The plan is being published in draft as part of a 6 week consultation ending on 30 January 2020.
 We will then take feedback into account and publish a final work plan.
-Stakeholders wishing to respond to the draft work plan can do so by email to firstname.lastname@example.org
+Stakeholders wishing to respond to the draft work plan can do so by email to firstname.lastname@example.org or by post to:

 We intend to publish stakeholder responses on our website alongside our finalised work plan.
 Respondents are requested to indicate whether any parts of their submission are commercially sensitive and should remain confidential.